UlyssesZh/UlyssesZh.github.io/_posts/2023-05-09-stars-bars-geometric.md

 ---
-title: 'The distribution when indistinguishable balls are put into boxes'
+title: The distribution when indistinguishable balls are put into boxes
 date: 2023-05-09 12:19:26 -0700
 categories:
   - math
 tags:
   - probability
   - combinatorics
   - ruby
 layout: post
+excerpt: >
-excerpt: 'Suppose there are $n$ distinguishable boxes and $k$ indistinguishable balls.
+  Suppose there are $n$ distinguishable boxes and $k$ indistinguishable balls.
   Now, we randomly put the balls into the boxes.
   For each of the boxes, what is the probability that it contains $m$ balls?
   This is a simple combanitorics problem that can be solved by the stars and bars method.
-It turns out that in the limit $n,k\to\infty$ with $k/n$ fixed, the distribution tends to be a geometric distribution.'
+  It turns out that in the limit $n,k\to\infty$ with $k/n$ fixed, the distribution tends to be a geometric distribution.
 ---

 > If there are 200 typographical errors randomly distributed in a 500 page manuscript,